h8liu-archives/luna/readme.md

 - A simulator (written in golang) that simulates Raspberry Pi.
 - A compiler (written in golang) that (cross-)compiles an understandable language to ARM.
-- A small operating system that is written in this understandableimp language.
+- A small operating system that is written in this understandable language.

 ## Why?